KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * uses the bundled `bubbles://home` search experience
 * uses websites that request passkey or WebAuthn authentication through the platform browser flow

-The internal Bubbles search page can contact DuckDuckGo and Google endpoints to assemble results, related searches, and suggestions after the user performs a search.
+The internal Bubbles search page can contact DuckDuckGo and Google services to assemble results, related searches, and suggestions after the user performs a search.

 When the user downloads files, the browser may run trusted-source-aware download handling, Windows Security Center antivirus detection, Windows Attachment Services validation, Mark of the Web tagging, local protection-provider checks, destination selection, and normal file save behavior.
 That is part of the local browser protection flow rather than any built-in analytics pipeline.